eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

     </div>
 ```

 This will add some content below the map.
 We'll adjust its placement with CSS in a moment.
 For now, notice that we've created a div to hold the legend, and included a title and an unordered list of legend items inside that div.
-The <hr> elements stands for "horizontal rule," and it is more commonly used in HTML to provide a stylistic break between text paragraphs.
-In the past, we've styled legends with <svg> (or "scalable vector graphics") elements, but <hr> works when we only have lines and is a bit simpler.
-Each <hr> element is also assigned a class, which we'll use to style the lines in the different colors of the features they represent.
+The `<hr>` element stands for "horizontal rule," and it is more commonly used in HTML to provide a stylistic break between text paragraphs.
+In the past, we've styled legends with `<svg>` (or "scalable vector graphics") elements, but `<hr>` works when we only have lines and is a bit simpler.
+Each `<hr>` element is also assigned a class, which we'll use to style the lines in the different colors of the features they represent.
 Next, add the following to your CSS stylesheet:

 ```css
 #legend {